Ruin0x11/dekki/README.md

 After installing the gem, run:

 ```
-kaisuu FILES > list.txt
+kaisuu FILES
 ```

 You can input multiple files.
+To create a single wordlist per file, use the `-i` flag.

 The order of the fields in the output is as follows: